ESRC data management plan and policy

 - Peer review of data.

-Describe the data security and backup procedures that you will adopt to ensure the data and metadata are securely stored during the lifetime of the project.
-If your data is sensitive (e.g. detailed personal data) you should discuss appropriate security measures, which you will be taking.
-You may need to discuss your institution’s policy on backups.
+Describe the data security and backup procedures including version control that you will adopt to ensure the data and metadata are securely stored during the lifetime of the project.
+If your data is sensitive (e.g. detailed personal data) you should discuss appropriate security measures in line with the Data Protection legislation when handling and storing data, e.g. Privacy Impact Assessments, encrypting data, anonymising data, Data Sharing Agreements.
+Procedures vary from one institution to another and we advise grant holders to consult their institution’s policy on storage and backup of data.

 Outline your plans for preparing, organising and documenting data.
-A crucial part of making data user-friendly, shareable and with long-lasting usability, is to ensure they can be understood and interpreted by other users.
+A crucial part of making data user-friendly, shareable and with long-lasting usability, is to ensure they can be understood and correctly used by other researchers.
 This requires clear and detailed data description, annotation and contextual information, as well as good-structured and well-organised data files.
+Ensure you differentiate between the different types of data (secondary, personal, de-identified, anonymised etc.) and that you specify the plans for each type of data you are using/producing.

 Identify any potential obstacles to sharing your data and explain possible measures you can apply to overcome these.
 State explicitly which data may be difficult to share and why.
-If ethical issues could cause difficulties in data sharing, explain your strategies for dealing with these issues in the relevant section of the Je-S form, e.g. discussing data sharing with interviewees as part of consent discussions or anonymising data.
+If secondary data under strict distribution licences are used explain if you will seek permission to share or if code will be made available.
+For primary data if ethical issues could cause difficulties in data sharing, explain your strategies for dealing with these issues in the relevant section of the Je-S form, e.g. discussing data sharing with interviewees as part of consent discussions and anonymising data.

 The ESRC supports the position that most data can be curated and shared ethically, provided researchers pay attention right from the planning stages of research to the following aspects: